chriseugenerodriguez/glow-menu/wp-content/plugins/affiliates-manager/readme.txt

 Affiliate Marketing is the fastest growing advertising method and it is very cost effective.

-This plugin facilitates the affiliates recruitment, registration, login, management process.
+This wp affiliate plugin facilitates the affiliates recruitment, registration, login, management process.

 It will also track the referrals your affiliates send to your site and give commissions appropriately.

 Affiliates Manager integrates with some popular e-commerce solutions.
 It integrates with:

 * WooCommerce
+* WooCommerce Subscriptions
 * Simple Shopping Cart
 * WP eCommerce
 * JigoShop